stackbit/jamstackthemes/README.md

 ---
 ```

+Github stars and last commit date are generated at build time.
-Images will be generated automatically based on the `demo` URL.
+Images will be generated at build time.
+A screenshort of the `demo` URL will be taken and resized automatically.

 ## Contribution Guidelines